Steve Barr (educator)

-Steve Barr (born July 25, 1959) is an educator, political activist, and author, best known as a co-founder of Rock the Vote and founder of Green Dot Public Schools, a charter school organization in Los Angeles, California.
+Steve Barr (born July 25, 1959) is an American educator, political activist, and author, best known as a co-founder of Rock the Vote and founder of Green Dot Public Schools, a charter school organization in Los Angeles, California.
 He led Green Dot from 2000 to 2009.
 Barr also founded Future is Now Schools, a non-profit school organization that works on reforming schools from within.

 Barr worked on the presidential campaigns of two Democratic Party candidates in the 1980s and served as Finance Chairman of the California Democratic Party.
-After having worked on school reform for many years, in June 2016 Steve Barr announced his candidacy for the 2017 Los Angeles mayoral election, challenging incumbent mayor Eric Garcetti.
-Garcetti won with an overwhelming majority.
+After having worked on school reform for many years, in June 2016 Steve Barr announced his candidacy for the 2017 Los Angeles mayoral election, challenging incumbent mayor Eric Garcetti, before withdrawing from the race.

 Early life and education

 Steve Barr was born in San Mateo, California in 1959.
 His father left the family when Barr was two years old.
 Barr and his younger brother were raised by a single mother.

-Barr spent his early childhood in Monterey, California, where his mother worked as a dental assistant and as a cocktail waitress.
+Barr spent his early childhood in Monterey, California, where his mother worked as a dental assistant and cocktail waitress.
 When he was six, Barr and his younger brother were placed in foster care for a year.
 In 1973, the family moved to Cupertino, California where he and his brother attended Cupertino High School.
 At Cupertino High, Barr played on the basketball team and was elected student body president.

 Barr attended community college and later transferred to University of California, Santa Barbara, where he graduated with a bachelor of arts degree in political science in 1982.
 During his college years, Barr joined the Teamsters and worked as a truck loader at United Parcel Service.
 During this time he became more politically active, founding the UCSB chapter of College Democrats and interning for then-governor Jerry Brown.